Posted on 28 Aug 2016 by Matt TraudtLast upated 05 Aug 2018 at 2:08 pm

 You may have ever heard about how misbehaving relays with the HSDir flag can learn the existence of onion services that their owners literally never advertised anywhere.
 This attack and related attacks will be impossible when the next generation of onion services is deployed (see end of this post for more information), but did you know can prevent this from happening right now, today, on your onion services?

 This is thanks to a feature of Tor onion services that can prevent anyone from even connecting to your service if they don't have your permission.
-I'm not talking about a login page on example.onion, I'm talking about the inability for random people to be able to tell that example.onion is up or if it even exits.
+I'm not talking about a login page on example.onion, I'm talking about the inability for random people to be able to tell that example.onion is up or if it even exists.

 I'm talking about the HiddenServiceAuthorizeClient (server-side) and HidServAuth (client-side) torrc options that you can find in the Tor manual.